-In 1873, a law was passed that required E Pluribus Unum to appear on all U.S. coins when new designs went into effect.
+In 1873, a law was passed requiring E Pluribus Unum to appear on all U.S. coins when new designs were enacted.
 However, research of official mint records indicated that mint officials did not consider this mandatory.
 Therefore, they used the motto at their discretion when designing new coinage.
-The same records indicate that Col. Read of Uxbridge, Massachusetts was instrumental in having the motto placed on United States coins.
+The duplicate records show that Col. Read of Uxbridge, Massachusetts was instrumental in having the motto placed on United States coins.

 The motto E Pluribus Unum was first proposed by the U.S. Continental Congress in 1782, for use on the Great Seal of the United States.
 The immediate inspiration for the use of this term is believed to be Gentlemen's Magazine, which was an important men's magazine published in England beginning in the early 18th century.
 It was a very influential magazine among the intellectual elite.
 Every year, Gentlemen's Magazine would do a special issue, comprised of the best of the year's articles, and the Latin term E Pluribus Unum appeared on the title page as a way of explaining that this issue of the magazine became "one issue from many previous issues."